Charles Evans Hughes: Other issues

-In the aftermath of World War I, the German economy struggled from the strain of postwar rebuilding and war reparations owed to the Entente, while the Entente powers in turn owed large war debts to the United States.
+In the aftermath of World War I, the German economy struggled from the strain of postwar rebuilding and war reparations owed to the Entente, and the Entente powers in turn owed large war debts to the United States.
 Though many economists favored cancellation of all European war debts, French leaders were unwilling to cancel the reparations, and Congress refused to consider forgiving the war debts.
 Hughes helped organize the creation of an international committee of economists to study the possibility of lowering Germany's reparations, and Hughes selected Charles G. Dawes to lead that committee.
 The resulting Dawes Plan, which provided for annual payments by Germany, was accepted at a 1924 conference held in London.

-Hughes favored a closer relationship with the United Kingdom, and sought to coordinate U.S. foreign policy with Great Britain where it concerned matters of Europe and Asia.
+Hughes favored a closer relationship with the United Kingdom, and sought to coordinate US foreign policy with Great Britain concerning matters in Europe and Asia.
 Hughes sought better relations with the countries of Latin America, and he favored removing US troops when he believed that doing so was practicable.
-He formulated plans for the withdrawal of US soldiers from the Dominican Republic and Nicaragua but decided that instability in Haiti required the continued presence of U.S. soldiers.
+He formulated plans for the withdrawal of US soldiers from the Dominican Republic and Nicaragua but decided that instability in Haiti required the continued presence of US soldiers.
 He also settled a border dispute between Panama and Costa Rica by threatening to send soldiers into Panama.

 Hughes was the keynote speaker at the 1919 National Conference on Lynching.